 However, you can expect to work long hours and sometimes the hours are anti-social.
 Unlike other apprenticeships, apprenticeships in this field are not paid very well.
 You might only just make minimum wage for all the hard work that you do.

-Industries in this field believe that the work and the experience is reward enough because no two days will be the same, and sometimes the work will be glamorous.
+Industries in this field believe that the work and the experience are rewarding enough because no two days will be the same, and sometimes the work will be glamorous.

 Expected of you

 In this field, it will be expected that you have an interest in music, English or the arts, however, as mentioned above, you do not have to have an educational qualification in these fields.
-You should have a portfolio of your work, so that you can adequately illustrate your interest within the field.
+You should have a portfolio of your work so that you can adequately illustrate your interest in the field.